 I know.

-And unfortunately they've been on the ground.
+And unfortunately, they've been on the ground.

-Now, first I thought, are they on the ground because where the fire is, it's underneath this TFR.
+Now, first I thought, are they on the ground because where the fire is is underneath this TFR, temporary flight restriction, because Biden's there now not letting helicopters go in there.

 I don't know.

-I hope that the the firefighters and the city of Los Angeles is smarter than that and not to do something like that.
+I hope that the firefighters and the city of Los Angeles is smarter than that and not to do something like that.

 Absolutely.

-I just want to know, Sean, that that beautiful home in Florida.
+I just want to know, Sean, that beautiful home in Florida, do you have a guest house?

-If you need one, I'll I have a room if if that's what you need, done.
+If you need one, I have a room.

 Not a problem.

-Now, is there any that it you actually can go to college and get a degree in forestry?
+Now, is there any that you actually can go to college and get a degree in forestry?

 You can go to college and you can be an expert.